 If you’re fit and active prior to becoming pregnant and you have a healthy, uncomplicated pregnancy, then you can and should continue to exercise.
 It’s always a good idea to check with your GP, midwife or obstetrician if you have any questions but they will ask you about your general fitness and activity levels as well.

 As your pregnancy progresses you will have to adjust your exercise routine as you’ll likely be feeling extra tired, short of breath and of course moving differently to accommodate that gorgeous bump!
 Remember, no one knows your body better than you do so if something doesn’t feel right, stop.

 If you haven’t exercised regularly prior to becoming pregnant that doesn’t mean it’s too late to start.
 The most important thing to remember in this instance is to go easy to start with.
 Any regular movement is better than nothing at all.
 Start small with a gentle half hour walk or swim a few times a week and gradually build up the frequency and duration if it feels comfortable.

 Pregnancy specific yoga and stretching can be particularly beneficial, even if you’ve never tried something similar before.
-There are several yoga moves and certain stretches that aren’t suitable for pregnant women so make sure you always check with a qualified instructor – our Ultimate Online Prenatal Program has an entire module dedicated to pregnancy safe yoga and stretching as well as guided relaxation.
+There are several yoga moves and certain stretches that aren’t suitable for pregnant women so make sure you always check with a qualified instructor – our Ultimate Online Birth Course has an entire module dedicated to pregnancy safe yoga and stretching as well as guided relaxation.

 There are several complications whereby your healthcare provider may advise against exercise or suggest a very specific set of exercises for you.
 Some of these include; being pregnant with multiples, high blood pressure, heart disease, pre-eclampsia and risk of premature labour.
 If you have any questions or doubts, always check with your healthcare provider.

-Additionally, if you ever experience any of the following symptoms during or after exercise, consult your healthcare provider immediately:
+Consult your healthcare provider immediately if you experience any of the following symptoms during or after exercise: